AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

         - If you receive a message that begins with `xcode-select: note: Command line tools are already installed.`, then you have previously installed this on your system and are all set.

 1. Install the **GNU Fortran compiler**.
-Click the link to download the installer package and follow all installation instructions.
+Click the link on the [Tools - R for Mac OS](https://mac.r-project.org/tools/) page to download the installer package and follow all installation instructions.

 ### Install R on Windows